flycheck/flycheck/doc/languages.rst

          The coding standard, either as name of a built-in standard, or as path to a standard specification.

+   .. syntax-checker:: psalm

+      Lint with `Psalm static analysis tool <https://psalm.dev/>`_.

+      .. defcustom:: flycheck-psalm-threads

+        Number of threads that psalm can use.

 .. supported-language:: Processing

    .. syntax-checker:: processing